 If you have a painful bladder, or burning and/or frequent urination, (need to urinate often), or have lower abdominal or pelvic pains, or have been diagnosed often with bladder infections only to find out from your doctor a few days or weeks later that it was not a bacterial infection, you may have Interstitial Cystitis.

 Infection causes inflammation.
 There are other causes of inflammation, including injury, connective tissue disease, and even anxiety and PTSD cause inflammation.
+Check out the Limbic System.
 Inflammation can even cause blood in the urine.
 See your health care provider for this.

 Doctors will often check urine in their offices or in the E.R. and the dipstix can show white cells, even blood.
 This does not mean you have an infection.
 Follow the doctors advice but be sure to get a culture of the urine to see if it is infection or inflammation.
 It takes a few days to confirm an infection.